-If you are successful, AdvanceHE receive notification of the Award and you will receive an email directly from them, explaining how to access your certificate of Fellowship recognition.
+AdvanceHE receive notification of all successful Awards and send an email to new Fellows, explaining how to access your certificate of Fellowship recognition.

 Yes please!
 We are always keen to welcome colleagues who have Fellowship (of any category) into our mentor and/or reviewer pool.

-We offer initial training for those new to the role, as well as on-going training and AdvanceHE updates, at least twice each year.
-If you would like to take on one of these roles, please speak to your Faculty Lead, who will advise on the next opportunity to join our community and advise on any training available.
+If you would like to take on one of these roles, please speak to your School/Faculty Lead, who will advise on the next opportunity to join our community and advise on any training available.

 You will require two Referees to support your application and these are to be submitted along with your application.
 Referees should be in a position to offer a review of your experience, the activities and achievements you discuss in your application, and be able to comment on your most recent roles and responsibilities.